This recipe for Irresistible Spiced Apricot Mustard Glazed Ham will take your holiday glazed ham to epic proportions, and with hardly any effort.

 Or this Lentil Stew with Lemon and Sausage (a personal favorite of mine):

-Here’s the printable recipe card for the Irresistible Spiced Apricot Mustard Glazed Ham.
-I know you’re going to love it as much as we do!
+Below is the printable recipe card for today’s Spiced Apricot Mustard Glazed Ham.

 - 1 9 - 10 pound bone-in ham

 - ½ cup deli-style mustard

 - ½ cup orange or apple juice

 Score the top of the ham all over with ½" deep slices and place in a deep roasting pan.

 In a medium bowl stir together the apricot preserves, mustard, ground ginger, cloves and maple syrup.

 Spoon half of the glaze over top of the ham.